 New blends of fuel oil for ships will be developed to meet the new 0.5% requirements, including major oil refiners Royal Dutch Shell and BP.
 Gas oil with a low sulphur content can be blended with heavy fuel oil to reduce the sulphur content.

-These new blends however, are likely to cost more initially than those used by most ships today.
-Another alternative, is to switch to a different fuel completely, or use scrubbers as mentioned above.
+These new blends, however, are likely to cost more initially than those used by most ships today.
+Another alternative is to switch to a different fuel completely, such as Crown HVO Fuel, which is sulphur and FAME-free, or use scrubbers as mentioned above.

 Failure to comply will result in fines or vessels being detained, which could affect vital requirements such as insurance cover.
 The enforcement will be policed by flat and port states, not the IMO.